Naereen/slides/2018_01__Python_introduction_for_MATLAB_users__at_Supelec/slides.md

 - MATLAB has the [Symbolic Math Toolbox](https://www.mathworks.com/pricing-licensing.html?prodcode=SM) (for $400$€/year)…
 - Python has the **SymPy** module (sympy.org)
-- :sparkles: Lots of Python code written with numerical values in mind also works directly for symbolic values!
 - Ex: Powerful webapp : [sympygamma.com](http://www.sympygamma.com/) (like Wolfram|Alpha)
+- :sparkles: Lots of Python code written for numerical values can work directly for symbolic values!

 ##### a.
-A first example
+A few basic examples

 ##### b.
 A second example from my latest research article…
   + the same code works for numbers, or exact fractions